LoopScheduler/LoopScheduler/paper.md

 the CPU are bound to GPU tasks, this can introduce an input or feedback latency, or audio problems on a system without a high-end GPU.
-To utilize the CPU more, more tasks can be done in the spare time while the GPU task or any other time consuming task is working.
+To utilize the CPU more, more tasks can be done in the spare time while the GPU task or any other time consuming task is working, which improves the responsiveness.
 The other benefit of using LoopScheduler is that it enables customizable game engines.
 This framework also takes into acount the history of timespans to predict them and schedule more efficiently.
 Some game loop architectures have been proposed to utilize the CPU and GPU [@zamith_2009], [@zamith_2008], [@joselli_2010].
 However, LoopScheduler is a simple and general framework to realize suitable loop architectures, offering simplicity, customizability and extensibility.
+What architecture to use depends on the game's needs and components.

 # Approach